-Recycling from A-Z
+Recycling from A to Z

 If you are still unsure about Which Bin a specific item should go in,